UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

   - **UPPMAX and HPC2N**: use module system to load at command line
   - **LUNARC**: recommended to use Desktop On-Demand menu, but interactive and non-interactive command lines available

-Most HPC centres in Sweden is using the same or similar module system for their software.
+Most HPC centres in Sweden use the same or a similar module system for their software.
 The difference lies in which modules are installed and their versions/naming.
-The general examples below will be the same for all/most HPC centres in Sweden - the specific names for the modules will vary a little.
+The general examples below will be similar for all HPC centres in Sweden, with some variation in naming and available versions.

 .. objectives::